 The writer as producer is a concept traditionally associated with the US television industry.
 Serial Eyes adapts this model of showrunning to a European context.
 Experienced showrunners and producers teach the fundamentals of producing from a writer’s perspective, examining the complex challenges of serial writing and development from the perspective of commissioning editors and other producers.

 This module addresses new trends and recent changes in the international TV industry with a specific focus on the European market, equipping the participants with a set of tools to write and produce for a specific market and/or audiences.

 Networking trips and events / study trips

-Study trips and participation to industry events introduce participants to different markets and to the TV industry.
-The Copenhagen trip introduces participants to the Scandinavian model of series developments and to the main Scandinavian players in the TV and SVOD landscape.
-At the Berlinale Drama Series Days participants attend screenings, conferences and networking events while benefitting from the international atmosphere of this highly attended TV event.
-During the study trip to London, participants get acquainted with the most important players in the British industry.
+Study trips and participation in industry events introduce participants to different markets and to the TV industry, for example to the Scandinavian model of series developments and the key Scandinavian players in the TV/SVOD world during the Copenhagen trip.
+At the Berlinale Drama Series Days, participants attend screenings, conferences and networking events while benefitting from the international atmosphere of this high-profile TV event.
+During the study trip to London, participants meet with the most important players in the British industry.
 At Séries Mania in Lille, participants experience a TV co-production market and television festival.
-A part from the screenings, master classes, and panel discussions on the state of the contemporary TV industry, participants are expected to set up individual meetings with TV professionals.
-This will train participants in engaging with producers and commissioning editors and presenting their material and themselves in a professional setting.
+Over and above the screenings, master classes, and panel discussions on the state of the contemporary TV industry, participants are expected to set up individual meetings with TV professionals.
+This trains participants to engage with producers and commissioning editors while presenting their material and themselves in a professional setting.